Submissions

 Telephone Number

-Please include an abstract of no more than 250 words after the header and several keywords.
+Include an abstract of 200-250 words following the header, along with 5-7 keywords.
 Authors should anonymize the body of their manuscript, removing references to themselves in the text and document metadata.
 If it is unclear what is entailed, please consult the journal editors.
-If you have used a special diacritic font, please give the name (e.g., Indic Transliterator, CS Bitstream Charter, etc.).
+If you have used a special diacritic font, please provide the name (e.g., Indic Transliterator, CS Bitstream Charter, etc.).

 1. Cover letter file